alanng10/class-lang/Docue/Article/Single/a.md

 Single has all Class Lang lang element nodes.
 Single lang elements has same syntax as Class Lang lang elements.

+Single module source has port.
+The port is same as in Class Lang module source port.

 Single output and input of lang elements has class, same as Class Lang.

 Single builtin Int is 60 bits, same as Class Lang.